CatiaPortimao/alx-pre_course/0x01-git/README.md

-My first folder that i have been created
+My first folder that i have been created on SE course